-6. Jingle Jangle
+5. Jingle Jangle

-7. The Knight Before Christmas
+8. The Knight Before Christmas

 The second in our mini love letter to Vanessa Hudgen’s Christmas films, The Knight Before Christmas is as cheesy and fantastic as it sounds.
 Providing laughs, an easy-to-follow rom-com plotline and a medieval edge, the film has it all.
 The Knight Before Christmas sees a medieval knight magically transported to the present day, where he meets an unlucky-in-love high school science teacher who guides him through modern life.
 Available to watch now.

-8. A Christmas Prince
+10. A Christmas Prince (1, 2 and 3)

 Another easy watch for rom-com lovers, A Christmas Prince tells the story of journalist Rose, who’s sent on a mission to get the scoop on the young prince of Aldovia.
 Things go too well, however, and Rose soon finds herself in hot water when she’s assumed the new tutor of his younger sister.
 Watch it now.